liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

 18. The Inventory Fact table is loaded from the Inventory “order details” table.
 We already create an empty Fact table in Northwind_DW, foreign key placeholders are created, which will be populated later.

-    Similarly, drag ‘Data Flow Task’, rename it as `Fact Table`, double click, Like before, drag the DB source from the left pane, select ‘order details’ from Northwind database.
+    Similarly, drag ‘Data Flow Task’, rename it as `Fact Table`, double click, Like before:

 ![1582067872939](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582067872939.png)

+Drag the DB source from the left pane, select 'Order Details' from Northwind database.

 ![1582068027442](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582068027442.png)